radiovisual/birdwatch/readme.md

 .feed('user2', {filterTags: ['01','02'] })
 .feed('user3', {filterTags: ['#01','#02'] })
 ```

+##### limit

+Type: `number`
+Default: `12`

+Set a limit on how many tweets you want to cache from the feed.
+If you are watching three feeds with a limit of 10, you will have a cache of 30 tweets.

 **Tip:** If you need help writing your regular expressions, try [regexpal.com](http://regexpal.com/)

 ##### removeRetweets